 The Jurassic Williamsonia plant from Yorkshire as described and illustrated by Young & Bird in 1822

 The earliest account of Yorkshire geology was provided by George Young and John Bird (the illustrator) in a large format 1822 book titled 'A Geological Survey of the Yorkshire Coast'.
-Their Plates II and III provide images of fossil plants, with Plate II (see below) illustrating Middle Jurassic fern-like and cycad-like fossils, five of them from the 'Saltwick ironstone' near Whitby, and two from the 'coal shale' at Fryop (today Fryup on the North York Moors).
+Their Plates II and III show images of fossil plants, with Plate II (see below) illustrating Middle Jurassic fern-like and cycad-like fossils, five of them from the 'Saltwick ironstone' near Whitby, and two from the 'coal shale' at Fryop (today Fryup on the North York Moors).

 "Figures 2 and 6 of Plate II appear to belong to one plant ; the former being a leaf, somewhat imperfect, and the latter the head or fruit of the plant.
 The head is nearly entire, though depressed on the upper surface, and resembles that of the artichoke, cynara integrifolia, the covering, or calyx, consisting of numerous lanceolate and striated leaves, partly lying over one another, though not quite in the imbricated form.
 The correspondence of the leaves of the calyx, and some broken leaves adhering to the head, with the leaves or leafets in Fig. 2, appears to mark them out as belonging to one plant.
 Some imperfect stalks, in a decomposed state, which may have also appertained to this plant, have been found in the same place.
 In Fig. 6, may be seen the spot where the stalk has been attached to the head.
 The leaves of this singular plant often occur in the ironstone at Saltwick; but no other specimen of the head is known to have been found.
 The lanceolate leaves, or leafets, are often larger than those in Fig. 2; and generally present a convex surface, the middle of the leaf being raised.
 In correspondence with this, the underside of the leaves of the head are depressed in the middle."